panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 Now let's look at the second requirement of a pure function: do not produce a side effect.

-A side effect is access or change to external state or environment outside of the [function scope](/javascript-scope/#3-function-scope).
+A side effect is change to external state or environment outside of the [function scope](/javascript-scope/#3-function-scope).
 Examples of side effects are:

 * changing variables and objects defined outside the function scope
 * logging to console